Are you ready to go under the sea once again with Walt Disney and Ariel for a live-action retelling of the animated classic THE LITTLE MERMAID?

 Additionally, Art Malik will appear as Prince Eric’s advisor, Grimsby, on the live-action THE LITTLE MERMAID cast, which is also incorporating new characters into the story.
 For instance, Ariel’s mother, Queen Selina, is played by MARY POPPINS RETURNS star Noma Dumezweni.

 Who Is Directing The Little Mermaid?

-Not only does Marshall have experience with big-budget musicals, making him an ideal hire for this gig, but he also brought the right touch of whimsy and nostalgia to the recent MARY POPPINS RETURNS.
+Great news!
+Disney reached into its stable of talented collaborators and hired Rob Marshall (CHICAGO, INTO THE WOODS) to guide this remake to theatres.
+Not only does Marshall have experience with big-budget musicals, making him an ideal hire for this gig, but he also brought the right touch of whimsy and nostalgia to 2018’s MARY POPPINS RETURNS.
 Disney has not slouched when it comes to finding talent to helm these live-action remakes, as Rob Marshall follows in the footsteps of Guy Ritchie (ALADDIN), Tim Burton (DUMBO) and Jon Favreau (THE LION KING).

-Will It Be a Musical?
+Will It Be A Musical?

-Also, Marshall has recruited Broadway sensation (and his MARY POPPINS cohort) Lin-Manuel Miranda to produce the remake and contribute new songs to the soundtrack.
-Miranda will be working with original THE LITTLE MERMAID composer Alan Menken, and the two have been sharing notes from their sessions on social media, so the collaboration so far has been going swimmingly.
+Also, Marshall has recruited Broadway sensation – and his MARY POPPINS cohort – Lin-Manuel Miranda to produce the remake and contribute new songs to the soundtrack.
+Miranda worked with original THE LITTLE MERMAID composer Alan Menken and would share notes from their sessions on social media, so the collaboration appears to have gone swimmingly.

-We’ll have a lot more information about THE LITTLE MERMAID as the film gets closer to release — come back to the AMC Scene for more news!
+We’ll have a lot more information about THE LITTLE MERMAID as the film gets closer to release — come back to the AMC Scene for more news!THE LITTLE MERMAID